buguroo/cuckooautoinstall/README.md

 It tries to solve common problems during the installation: ldconfigs, autoreconfs...

-It installs by default virtualbox and creates the hostonlyif.
+It installs by default virtualbox and <strong>creates the hostonlyif</strong>.

 It creates the <strong>iptables rules</strong> and the ip forward to enable internet in the cuckoo virtual machines: